2-6-4: United Kingdom

-Richard Maunsell of the South Eastern & Chatham Railway (SECR) designed the K class in 1914 for express passenger duties, and in 1925 introduced a three-cylinder variant K1 class for the Southern Railway.
+Richard Maunsell of the South Eastern and Chatham Railway (SECR) designed the K class in 1914 for express passenger duties, and in 1925 introduced a three-cylinder variant K1 class for the Southern Railway.
 These locomotives proved to be unsteady at speed and, following the Sevenoaks railway accident in 1927, they were rebuilt as 2-6-0 tender locomotives.
 Maunsell did however use the type more successfully for his W class freight locomotives of 1930.

-Between 1927 and 1947, the London, Midland & Scottish Railway (LMS) built nearly five hundred 2-6-4Ts for suburban passenger work to four similar designs (see LMS/BR Class 4 2-6-4T locomotives).
+Between 1927 and 1947, the London, Midland and Scottish Railway (LMS) built nearly five hundred 2-6-4Ts for suburban passenger work to four similar designs (see LMS/BR Class 4 2-6-4T locomotives).
 The last of these, the LMS Fairburn, continued to be built by British Railways (BR) until 1951.
 Fairburn's LMS design also formed the basis of the very successful BR Standard Class 4, which continued to be produced until 1957.